paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-065-abatements-credits-and-refunds.md

     (xi) The clean electricity investment credit determined under section 48E.

+    (xii) So much of the biodiesel fuels credit determined under section 40A which consists of the small agri-biodiesel producer credit determined under subsection (b)(4) of such section.

   (B) *Election for certain credits* — In the case of any eligible credit described in clause (ii), (iii), (v), or (vii) of subparagraph (A), an election under subsection (a) shall be made—

     (i) separately with respect to each facility for which such credit is determined, and